 How could you not see it?

 With the final script being written and agreed upon, the production team will have the opportunity to start recording the final character dialogues, narrations, background or ambient sounds, music, and other sound effects.
 The recorded material will be used for timing and syncing purposes in the animatic, animation, and compositing stages of the pipeline.

 Recording an initial rough draft and replacing it with the final version down the pipeline is also another option; although it’s not really recommended as it can cause unnecessary complications.

-Writing a script for a 3D animation is very similar to standard script writing for any other medium.
+Writing a script for a 3D animation is very similar to standard scriptwriting for any other medium.
 However, there are subtle differences that must be taken into consideration.
-This formal, written, literary form of the story describes basic character movements, environments, time, actions and dialogues.
-By looking at the script, the animation studio artists can have a vivid understanding of the story and collect necessary information to do their part correctly.
+This formal, written literary form of the story describes basic character movements, environments, time, actions, and dialogues.
+By looking at the script, the animation studio artists can have a vivid understanding of the story and collect the necessary information to do their part correctly.